-A wealth of individual day trips will provide you with interesting and practical experience.
+Residential field courses and a wealth of individual day trips will provide you with interesting and practical experience.
 In addition, we will expect you to involve yourself in local Chartered Institute of Environmental Health (CIEH) branch meetings, where the teaching team are active.

 Library Plus facilities at both College campuses open at 08:30, closing at 18:30 each day at Knightstone, and extending to 18:00 two evenings a week at University Campus.
 This will give you the opportunity to use the facilities before and after taught lessons.
 All of our electronic resources are available externally at any time.